 Budget an additional 20–40% above the build cost for integration work that many quotes leave unspecified.
 That number is not padding — it is the work of connecting the agent to how the business actually runs.

-What maintaining a running agent actually costs
+What does maintaining a running agent actually cost?

 Most implementation quotes cover the build.
 None of them cover what happens when a process changes, a connected tool updates its API, or the agent starts misfiring on edge cases.
 That cost starts on day one after launch.